ccm7676/uttt/README.md

 # UTTT
-Ultimate Tik Tak Toe game written in pure HTML CSS and JS
+a lightweight Ultimate Tik Tak Toe game written in pure HTML CSS and JS